gestalta/gestalta.github.io/_posts/shibari/9999-01-02-privatetuition.md

 These prices are based on lessons taught from my home.
 For lessons taught at Anatomie Studio there is an additional charge of £10 per hour for studio hire.
 For lessons at other locations I may also ask for reimbursement of my travel expenses.

-**CONCESSION RATES**: I aim to make shibari accessible and affordable to as many people as possible, if you are a student, unemployed, claiming disability living allowance etc. I offer private tuition at only £20 per hour.
+**CONCESSIONS**: I aim to make shibari accessible and affordable to as many people as possible, if you are a student, claiming disability living allowance etc. I can offer private tuition at a reduced rate.
+Please contact me to discuss.

 <h2 class="information-text-h2"> Models / Partners</h2>